Background pattern

 Pseudoephedrine is a sympathomimetic that reduces nasal congestion.

-It is indicated for the relief of symptoms of colds and flu that are accompanied by fever, mild or moderate pain, congestion and nasal secretion, for adults and adolescents aged 12 years and over.
+It is indicated for the relief of symptoms of colds and flu that occur with fever, mild or moderate pain, congestion, and nasal secretion, for adults and adolescents from 12 years old.

-You should consult a doctor if it worsens or does not improve or if the fever persists for more than 3 days or the pain or other symptoms persist for more than 5 days.
+You should consult your doctor if your condition worsens or does not improve, or if the fever persists for more than 3 days or the pain or other symptoms persist for more than 5 days.

 Do not take GELOCATIL GRIPE CON PSEUDOEFEDRINA tablets

-- If you are taking any monoamine oxidase inhibitor (MAOI) medication (such as some antidepressants or medications for Parkinson's disease).
+• If you are being treated with a monoamine oxidase inhibitor (MAOI) medication (such as some antidepressants or medications for Parkinson's disease).

-- If you are taking sympathomimetic medications (medications used to treat asthma or medications to increase heart rate).
+• If you are being treated with sympathomimetic medications (medications used to treat asthma or medications to accelerate heart rate).

-- If you are taking beta-blocker medications (medications for the heart or to treat blood vessel diseases) (see: Taking GELOCATIL GRIPE CON PSEUDOEFEDRINA with other medications).
+• If you are being treated with beta-blocker medications (medications for the heart or to treat arterial diseases) (see: Taking GELOCATIL GRIPE CON PSEUDOEFEDRINA with other medications).

-- If you have glaucoma (elevated eye pressure).
+• If you have glaucoma (increased eye pressure).

-- If you have severe heart or blood vessel disease (such as coronary artery disease or angina pectoris, cerebral hemorrhage).
+• If you have a serious heart or artery disease (such as coronary artery disease or angina pectoris, cerebral hemorrhage).

-- If you have severe high blood pressure or uncontrolled hypertension.
+• If you have very high blood pressure (severe hypertension) or uncontrolled hypertension

-- If you have severe, acute, or chronic kidney disease, or kidney failure.
+• If you have severe kidney disease, acute (sudden) or chronic (long-term), or kidney failure

-There is a possibility of abuse of one of the active ingredients in Gelocatil gripe con pseudoefedrina, pseudoefedrina.
-Large doses of pseudoefedrina can be toxic.
-Continuous use can cause tolerance and lead to taking more Gelocatil gripe con pseudoefedrina than the recommended dose to achieve the desired effect, which could increase the risk of overdose.
+There is a possibility that one of the active ingredients in Gelocatil gripe con pseudoefedrina, pseudoephedrine, may be abused.
+Large doses of pseudoephedrine can be toxic.
+Continuous use can lead to tolerance and taking more Gelocatil gripe con pseudoefedrina than the recommended dose to achieve the desired effect, which could lead to an increased risk of overdose.
 Do not exceed the maximum recommended dose or treatment duration (see section 3)

 Warnings and precautions